 Synthes and Codman Award

 The Section also fosters advancement in neurotrauma research by sponsoring five resident research awards each year.
-Semiannually, the Synthes awards for craniofacial injury and spinal cord injury are presented at the AANS and CNS annual meetings.
-Consideration for these awards are predicated upon an applicant’s request for award consideration while submitting abstracts to the respective meetings.
+Semiannually, the Synthes Awards for Craniofacial Injury and Spinal Cord Injury are presented at the AANS and CNS annual meetings.
+Consideration for these awards is predicated upon an applicant’s request for award consideration while submitting abstracts to the respective meetings.
 The Codman Resident Neurotrauma Research Award is given during the Spring Meeting.
 This award consists of a one-year grant for conducting research.
 The research is presented during the AANS meeting the following year.
 Proposals for the Codman award are submitted at the beginning of each year and are reviewed by a small sub-committee.
-Any resident interested in submitting for this research grant are encouraged to contact the Awards Committee Chair, Dr. Eve Tsai at firstname.lastname@example.org.
+Any resident interested in submitting for these research grants is encouraged to contact the Awards Committee Chair, Dr. Eve Tsai at firstname.lastname@example.org.

 Codman 2016/17 Award Application Instructions & Research Fellowship Agreement

 Codman has established an annual grant/stipend of $15,000 to support a fellowship in the area of basic or applied clinical research in the field of neurotrauma and/or critical care.
 Indirect costs will not be covered.

 The grant will be competitively awarded to a neurosurgery resident in training, or within two years of finishing training, from an accredited North American program and is intended to support either one year's salary or a predetermined research proposal that can be accomplished in a one-year time frame.